Skip to main content

 What Documentation Do I Need to Get Advanced Catheters?

 So you’ve been getting urinary tract infections while practicing sterile use catheterization.
 What now?
-You’ll need proof in the form of documentation in doctor’s notes.
+You’ll need proof in the form of documentation in the doctor’s notes.

 Urine Cultures for a UTI